Most coronavirus patients recover, still anxiety, fear loom

 “I totally get this is where I need to be and I need to be cleared of this before I’m released,” he said.

-Greg Yerex, who was diagnosed along with his wife, Rose Yerex, on the Diamond Princess, said he had no symptoms and felt as healthy as he did on any other normal day.
+American Greg Yerex, who was diagnosed along with his wife, Rose Yerex, on the Diamond Princess, said he had no symptoms and felt as healthy as he did on any other normal day.

 “If I was home, I would be out doing everything I normally do,” he said in an interview conducted via Facebook calls when the couple were still hospitalized in Nagoya, Japan.
 Rose Yerex tested negative when she got to the hospital.